GoogleChromeLabs/sw-precache/README.md

 modify it locally, and use this option to point to your template file.

 Default: `service-worker.tmpl` (in the directory that this module lives in)

+### verbose [boolean]
+Determines whether there's log output for each individual static/dynamic resource that's precached.
+Even if this is set to false, there will be a final log entry indicating the total size of all precached resources.

+Default: `false`

 ## Acknowledgements